boazsegev/facil.io/lib/redis/README.md

 The reply will be given asynchronously using a callback that will receive a RESP object that can be easily converted into C data.

-The following (non-running) example demonstrates just about the whole of the concepts involved in the communication between facil.io and Redis:
+The following (non-running and extra verbose) example demonstrates just about the whole of the concepts involved in the communication between facil.io and Redis:

 ```c
 #include "redis_engine.h"